nandakola/aCloudManage/readme.md

 Update email config info as per your requirements, right now AcloudManage is scheduled to send an email before the server startup/shutdown and one email as a remainder just before the 30 mins of the schedule startup/shutdown.(Its hard coded feel free to modify according to your requirements.)

 Finally update the "AzureWebJobsStorage" parameter in "local.settings.json" with one storage URL form your account.(this is the only configuration outside amcloud.yml)

+>Note : function runs in UTC , if you want to run it in your time zone add the time zone parameter to azure app settings.
+Ex : Azure app Application settings, i added “WEBSITE_TIME_ZONE” : "Eastern Standard Time"

 # About Azure TimerTrigger - JavaScript